 8. Decoding the language (basics)

 This country is culturally diverse with different religions practised in different regions.
 Hinduism is prominent in Bali, while parts of Flores is a Muslim dominated area.
 As visitors, one should respect and be sentimental towards their culture.
-It is always better to get to know a little about their customs and also about Indonesia safety travel tips before visiting.
+It is always better to get to know a little about their customs and also about Bali Indonesia safety tips before visiting.
 Below are some of the common phrases which can be used to communicate with the locals.

 Hello – Halo